MarkusRoyikTurner/F25-Group11-CoreNLP/README.md

 ---

-## Phase 3 – Feature Enhancement
+## Phase 3 – Feature Enhancement: Truecase Probabilities (Issue #878)

-Implements design plan for GitHub Issue #878: Truecaser probability output.
-Includes UML diagrams, testing plan, and demonstration stub.
+This phase introduces a new feature design for the TruecaseAnnotator.

+**Feature Summary**
+- Adds configuration flag: `truecase.outputProbabilities`
+- Displays probability distribution for each Truecase class (LOWER, UPPER, TITLE, INITCAP)
+- Increases interpretability and model transparency

+**Files Added**
+- `TruecaseProbabilityExtension.java` – Demonstration stub showing probability output.

+**Status**
+- Design and testing plan documented in Phase 3 report.
+- Ready for potential integration into the CoreNLP pipeline.